mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/family-and-friends-day.md

 **Is this different from our [time off policy](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/paid-time-off)?**

 The only difference is that we’ve selected a specific date to intentionally take time off as a company.
-Time to rest and reflect is important and we hope staff feel more encouraged to continue to take the time needed to practice self care.
+Time to rest and reflect is important and we hope staff feel more encouraged to continue to take the time needed to practice self-care.

 **Can I still take time off later this month, or in the future?**